 I will make comparison of two on the surface very similar player journeys, with one key distinction at the core.

-Bioshock asks and answers all existential questions within its game play mechanics for you.
-While Spec Ops The Line pushes you – the player in front of the screen – to ask and maybe answer the questions for yourself. …and therefore turned out to be one of the most interesting and perspective-changing interactive experiences I had this concole generation.
+Bioshock asks and answers all existential questions within its gameplay mechanics for you.
+While Spec Ops: The Line pushes you – the player in front of the screen – to ask and maybe answer the questions for yourself. …and therefore turned out to be one of the most interesting and perspective-changing interactive experiences I had this console generation.

 Why compare Bioshock and The Line?